 Geoff Carlisle teaches 8th grade science at KIPP Austin College Prep, where he also serves as the district middle school science curriculum leader, Science Olympiad coach, and Ultimate Frisbee co-coach.
 Geoff also serves on the district’s social justice task force, and is a teacher advisory board member for the Teacher Career Pathway.
 Before teaching at KIPP, he taught in Hazlehurst, Mississippi as a Teach For America corps member and served as TFA’s middle school science learning team leader.
 Geoff has worked for Dallas ISD board member Miguel Solis in the Urban Leaders Fellowship, and with the Mississippi Department of Education through a fellowship with Leadership for Educational Equity.
 He graduated from St. Olaf College with a BA in Environmental Studies and Music.

-Anthony Castro teaches 3rd grade bilingual students at Stephen C. Foster Elementary School in Dallas ISD.
-He has previously taught pre-Kindergarten and Kindergarten.
-A Teach For America Dallas-Fort Worth alum, Anthony is the co-chair of the language proficiency assessment committee on his campus.
-He was an Ed Fellow in the instructional leadership cohort through Teaching Trust and has worked as a diversity, equity, and inclusiveness dialogue facilitator for Teach For America Dallas-Fort Worth’s 2016 Summer Institute.
-Anthony was also lead trainer for Border Crossers, an organization that strengthens educators’ analysis of how racism manifests in schools and equips them with tools to create more equitable classrooms.
+Anthony Castro is a 2018-19 Teach Plus DFW Senior Policy Fellow.
+Anthony teaches 3rd grade at Momentous School in Dallas, a nonprofit school committed to helping students achieve their best by understanding and managing their social emotional health.
+Anthony is a Teach For America Dallas-Fort Worth alum and an alum of Teaching Trust’s Ed Fellows program.
+Anthony leads trainings for Border Crossers, an organization that strengthens educators’ analysis of how racism manifests in schools and equips them with tools to create more equitable classrooms.
 He holds a BA in Women’s Studies from the University of Florida and an MA in Bilingual Education from Southern Methodist University.